mixxxdj/manual/source/chapters/library.rst

   current session.
 * **Lock**: Protect a previous session against accidental merge and deletion.
   An icon indicates a locked session.
+* **Create new history playlist**: Split off the current history session, and add a new session without having to restart Mixxx.
 * **Join with previous**: Join the current history session with a previous one.
 * **Export playlist**: Export a session in various file formats, ideal for processing the data in other applications.